 My Father’s World (MFW) offers complete or almost complete grade-level programs for preschool through twelfth grade.
-MFW embodies methodologies from unit study, Charlotte Mason, and classical approaches with a strong biblical base (Protestant) and missionary emphasis throughout all levels.
+MFW employs methodologies from unit study, Charlotte Mason, and classical approaches with a strong biblical base (Protestant) and missionary emphasis throughout all levels.
 Each program centers around a single guide and uses a mixture of real books and hands-on activities along with a few textbooks.
-Basic or deluxe packages are available for each level.
-Basic packages provide essential elements.
-Deluxe packages include additional resources for art, music, read aloud, etc. A Bible (not included) is required for every level.
+A Bible (not included) is required for every level.

 MFW's kindergarten curriculum focuses on beginning reading, math, science, social studies, and Bible appropriate for children who are just ready to begin learning letters and sounds.
 (Expansion ideas are provided for kindergartners who are already reading.)
 Many activities in the book—especially those not targeting beginning number and letter skills—easily adapt for use with younger or older children.

-For example, Unit 11 teaches about insects, emphasizing the biblical concept of working hard (diligence).
+For example, Week 13 teaches about insects, emphasizing the biblical concept of working hard (diligence).
 Ants, bees, and ladybugs are used as examples.
-Students learn the “A-a-Apple” song, and they learn the /?/ sound for insect.
-You are to read aloud about insects from any appropriate book—nine possible titles are suggested.
-Children either set up the ant farm from the deluxe kit or assist you in following the instructions for creating your own ant farm so they can watch insects at work.
+Students learn the “A-a-Apple” song, and they learn the short i sound for insect.
+You are to read aloud about insects from God's Amazing World.
+Children go outside and make guided observations about ants, watching insects at work.

-Day six in each unit features a “book time” for reading a real book and engaging in related activities plus an “outdoor time” activity.
-Math is often integrated in lessons; for example, sorting leaves by color and size or cutting an apple in half.
-Skills covered include shapes, comparing and sequencing, measuring, calendar, money, graphs, fractions, time, counting, writing numbers, and an introduction to addition and subtraction....
+Each week includes a featured read-aloud book with related activities plus an “outdoor time” activity.
+Math is often integrated into the lessons with activities such as sorting leaves by color and size or cutting an apple in half.
+Skills covered include shapes, comparing and sequencing, measuring, calendar, money, graphs, fractions, time, counting, writing numbers, and an introduction to addition and subtraction.

 Some inexpensive art supplies such as clay, watercolor paints, and paintbrushes will be required; a few more such as tempera paints and colored pencils are optional.
 You will also need an extra set of Kindergarten Student Sheets for each additional student.